tkhduracell/garmin-grafana/README.md

 ```
 Enter the credentials when prompted and you should be all up and running.
 Once the data keeps coming, you can check out the `http://localhost:3000` to reach Grafana (by default), do the initial setup with the default username `admin` and password `admin`.
 Check out the dashboards link on the left sidebar. you should have a dashboard auto-configured as `Garmin-Stats` under the dashboards section.
 There you should see the data added.
 It will keep updating automatically as soon as new data syncs with your Garmin Connect account.

-## manual Install with Docker (Recommended if you understand linux concepts)
+## Manual Install with Docker (Recommended if you understand linux concepts)

 > [!IMPORTANT]
 > Install docker if you don't have it already.
 Docker is supported in all major platforms/OS.
 Please check the [docker installation guide](https://docs.docker.com/engine/install/).
 You can install it on Windows via WSL, on Unraid via Docker Compose plugin, on Proxmox via Docker-LXC, and natively on Linux and Mac.